top of page

 This species of deer is only found on the North Island and the Manawatū/Whanganui region is one of two strongholds for this species, the other being Hawke's Bay.

 Tracks can often be seen in the sand and is generally the only sign these animals are in the area.
-It is thought they some times cross the river a low tide..
+It is thought they periodically cross the river at low tide.

 They are an introduced species and in their homeland of Southeast Asia they are classified as vulnerable.